Motions to Compel Further Responses to Discovery in California: A Review of the Mandatory Codes and Rules

 Notice: Once you have your hearing date, you must calculate the last day to serve your notice and moving papers.
 The motion must be filed and served at least 16 court days prior to the hearing.
 (C.C.P. § 1005(b)) Service must be made earlier if the papers are not personally served.
 How much earlier depends upon the service method (mail or overnight mail, and, where authorized, electronic service or fax).
 The extensions, found in C.C.P. § 1005(b), are just different enough from the extensions mentioned above to make it dangerously confusing (2 calendar days under one scenario; 2 court days under another).
 Moreover, one must know how to count the days: is it backward from the hearing date or forward from the notice date?
 Recently enacted C.C.P. § 12c solves that: count backward from the hearing 16 court days and then add the applicable extension.
 [LBTN has an entire chapter devoted to “Filing, Service, and Calendaring.”
 It includes detailed information about each method of service, when they are authorized, the various extensions of time, and detailed instructions on calculating deadlines.]

 Format: The motion must comply with the format requirements contained in C.R.C., Rules 3.1110 and 3.1112.
-These include what has to be in the title and below the title, what has to be in the opening paragraph, what to include when monetary sanctions are sought, the required parts of a motion and what must be included in each, form of exhibits, proper binding, etc. The memorandum of points and authorities must comply with C.R.C., Rule 3.1113 with respect to contents, proper format of case citations, page limitations, and inclusion of a table of contents and table of authorities where required.
+These include what has to be in the title and below the title, what has to be in the opening paragraph, what to include when monetary sanctions are sought, the required parts of a motion and what must be included in each, form of exhibits, proper binding, proper numbering of pages, etc. The memorandum of points and authorities must comply with C.R.C., Rule 3.1113 with respect to contents, proper format of case citations, page limitations, and inclusion of a table of contents and table of authorities where required.
 [LBTN explains these requirements and provides easy-to-follow examples.]

 Content Requirements Specific to Discovery Motions and/or Motions to Compel Further Responses